Read what the Jersey Journal

 The First Floor’s Children’s Collection, Media Collection, and Adult Lending Collection are all open, as are the Public Computer Area and Main Reading Room on the Second.

-The Local History Collection will be accessible by request.
-And the basement – home to the Large Program and Garden/Small Program Room – will be available on a limited basis.
+The Local History Collection is accessible by request.
+And the basement – home to the Large Program and Garden/Small Program Room – is open on a limited basis.

-With the reopening, the Grab & Go service will be moved back inside to the First Floor of the Main Branch, but you can also take advantage of the Library’s 24/7 Self-Service Lockers outside the Main Branch and outside the Branch at 124 Grand Street.
+The Grab & Go service is on the First Floor of the Main Branch, but you can also take advantage of the Library’s 24/7 Self-Service Lockers outside the Main Branch and outside the Branch at 124 Grand Street.

 One of the major challenges of a century-old building is keeping it warm in the winter, and comfortable in the summer.
 The current HVAC system, installed many decades ago, was not equal to the task.
 Accordingly, a new, high efficiency HVAC system is being installed.